nburwick/Cerulean/README.md

 1. MongoDB Tornado Data.ipynb - Performs the ETL, which includes:
     1. Requesting an API endpoint
+    2. Saving this data as a MongoDB database for future use

 2. index.html -
     1. Accesses all the libraries being used in the dashboard